 Italian photographer Massimo Leardini has been living and working in Norway since 1987.
-Now one of the most respected and inspirational photographers in Scandinavia, we had to interview the creative mind behind this incredible work!
+Now one of the most respected and inspirational photographers in Scandinavia, we had to meet the creative mind behind this incredible work!

 It’s something I have to do, a perfect way of expressing myself, and a great way to see the world, and the people you meet along the way.
 You make it to your own – to create your own world.